s223929/41934---Advanced-BIM-Materials/A5/README.md

 **s216096**
 - _Are you likely to use OpenBIM tools in your thesis?_

 I find OpenBIM very interesting, but I am still a bit unsure whether I will use it in my thesis, especially since I haven’t decided on the topic yet.
-But OpenBIM is still somewhat complex, yet it aligns well with areas such as building modelling, indoor climate and material usage.
+But OpenBIM is still somewhat complex, yet it aligns well with areas such as building modelling, indoor climate and LCA.
 Because of this, OpenBIM may find a place in my thesis.

 - _Are you likely to use OpenBIM tools in your professional life in the next 10 years?_